robrwo/perl-ipgrep/README.md

 # DESCRIPTION

-This program will print lines from a file that matches IP4 addresses in the given netblocks.
+This program will print lines from a file that matches dotted decimal IP4 addresses in the given netblocks.

 Many of the options mirror similar options from [grep](https://metacpan.org/pod/grep).